CrestoneDigital/voxly-documentation/source/settingsGuides.rst

 ---------

     #.
 Select the Slot you would like to enter value within.
-        * This step only needs to be done when if value being entered does not belong in current slot choosen.
+        * This step only needs to be done if value being entered does not belong in current slot chosen.
     #.
 Click "+ Value" (top right)
         *  A new row will appear.
     #.
 Fill out Value field
         * This field is dependent of the slot.
 This Value can be a verb (find, search...etc.), the name of a city or county, a department or office of the city/county. . .etc.
-        * To add a synonym click within the snynonym colum next to the desired value.
+        * To add a synonym click within the synonym column next to the desired value.
 After typing the word click the comma key to finish adding synonym.
             *Synonyms can help address a greater range of ways a user may ask a question.*
     #.
 Click Save (top left)